ruester/gfz-command-line-tool-repository/README.md

 https://github.com/bpross-52n/quakeledger

-The aim of the quakeledger process is to provide earth quake event informations in a given region (and with some other filtering criterias (depth, magnitude, ...)).
+The aim of the quakeledger process is to provide earth quake event informations in a given region (and with some other filtering criteria (depth, magnitude, ...)).

 ### Shakyground